Finally, The Secrets To Melania Trump's Flawless Face And Figure Revealed [Here's What She Eats Daily]

-Melania Trump’s diet, face (with or without makeup) and body are enviable to some — even her critics — and many can only speculate about her secrets to maintaining a model figure and youthful facial features.
+Melania Trump’s diet, face (with or without makeup), and body are enviable to some — even her critics — and many can only speculate about her secrets to maintaining a model figure and youthful facial features.
 One site claims to have the inside scoop about Melania’s diet and beauty regimen.

-First Lady Trump is spectacularly private and she has not recently revealed how she manages her makeup and figure while leading the busy life of a mother, wife, and First Lady of the United States.
-However, after doing a little detective work from past interviews with Melania, a report in Yahoo claims that the code to Melania’s healthy lifestyle may be cracked,
+First Lady Trump is spectacularly private and she has not recently revealed how she manages her makeup and figure while leading the busy life of a mother, wife, and first lady of the United States.
+However, after doing a little detective work from past interviews with Melania, a report in Yahoo claims that the code to Melania’s healthy lifestyle may be cracked.

 Melania’s beauty begins long before she applies makeup and slips on one of her trendsetting dresses.
 As it turns out, Mrs. Trump achieves her beguiling looks using a simple, everyday diet routine.